rithmschool/intro_to_d3/readme.md

 * Bind data to elements (including elements that aren't on the page yet!)
 * Append new elements in the page that are tied to data
+* Draw simple geometric shapes on an SVG element
 * Scale your data to fit on the page
 * Create a scatterplot using `d3`